 I have a few favorite gluten free flour blends that I prefer to use when I am baking.
 King Arthur Measure for Measure (awesome if you are corn-free too!), Bob’s Red Mill 1 to 1 Gluten Free Blend, Cup4Cup, and Authentic Foods Multiblend.

 There are many others that I haven’t tried, but you want to make sure the blend you use does NOT contain bean flours (those are better for savory recipes) or a high starch-to-flour ratio.
+Also, note that every gluten-free flour blend has a different starch-to-grain ratio.
+The brand of gluten-free flour you use will affect the moisture of the batter.
+My rule of thumb is if your cookie dough is dry or crumbly, add more liquid and if your dough is too wet, add more flour.

 Holiday cookie exchange parties are a popular way to share your favorite holiday cookie recipes.
 Which recipe will you try first?

-Can these cookies be made dairy-free?
+Can these gluten-free holiday cookies be made dairy-free?

 How long do these cookies keep fresh?

-These gluten free Christmas cookies will last about a week in an air-tight container in the refrigerator.
+These gluten free Christmas cookies will last about a week in an airtight container in the refrigerator.
 You can also freeze them quickly if you want to enjoy them longer.

 Can I make these ahead of time?